Omycron83/Notes/ML/Gradient Boosted Trees.md

 Sometimes, in accordance to the ordinary [[Decision Trees#^5507bc|split criteria employed in singular decision trees]], a minimum number of datapoints left in leaf nodes is imposed.

 #### Other complexity penalization:
 There are a lot more sophisticated regularization methods employed in gradient boosted trees.
-These may include
+These may include a direct joint optimization of a term consisting both of error and some quantification of model complexity, such as

 *Sources:* https://en.m.wikipedia.org/wiki/Gradient_boosting